 - Don’t hold your pee even if you feel like going a million times.
 Holding urine can lead to inflammation of the uterus and urinary tract which can lead to a preterm labor.

-- Studies have found that not having proper oral health during pregnancy can increase the risk
+- Studies have found that not having proper oral health during pregnancy can increase the risk of going into a preterm labor.

 - Practice the polar bear position daily for 15 minutes each 4 times in a day.
 This pose helps you to take pressure away from the cervix and avoid any chances of its dilatation.
 Practice exclusive yoga poses for pregnant women.5